 Updating your registration record:

-The Supervisor requests that you keep your voter information current.
-Name and party changes must be made by notifying the Supervisor of Elections Office by completing a registration application form online, or by other written means, provided the notice is signed and contains your date of birth or voter registration number.
+You may complete this Florida Voter Registration Form, print, sign and mail it to us to update your information.
+Name and party changes must be made in writing by using the form or by other written means, provided the notice is signed and contains your date of birth or voter registration number.
 Because Florida is a closed primary state, all party changes for a primary election must be made by the registration deadline which is 29 days before the primary election.
 Address changes within the state may be made via telephone or email.

 Updating your signature:

-You must submit signature updates using a voter registration application.
+You must submit signature updates using the Florida Voter Registration Form.
 In order for the signature update to be used for signature comparisons in cavassing absentee and provisional ballots, the update must be received before convassing of absentee ballots begins.
 Canvassing may begin as early as 15 days before and election.